codepath/android_guides/Working-with-the-ImageView.md

 Typically, images are displayed using the built-in image view.
 This view takes care of the loading and optimizing of the image, freeing you to focus on app-specific details like the layout and content.

-In this guide, we will take a look at how to use an ImageView, how to manipulate bitmaps, learn about the different density folders and more.
+In this guide, we will take a look at how to use an ImageView, how to manipulate bitmaps, learn about the different density folders and more.f

 ## Usage